quasarframework/quasar-template-meteor/README.md

 (install Xcode, plug your phone into the USB port and call 'meteor run ios-device'), however registering yourself as an Apple developer and working out how to register your app is a fairly frustrating experience.

-This project uses the Akryum projects to get Meteor working with vuejs and quasar-framework.
+This project uses the Akryum projects to simplify Meteor working with vuejs and quasar-framework.
 The most useful page to consult is: https://github.com/meteor-vue/vue-meteor-tracker